Astral-C/Luigis-Mansion-Blender-Toolkit/readme.md

 ## Requirements
+If you intend to use the experimental tristrip mode, clone pyffi into the `bin_writer` directory

 This project requires modified python bindings for libsquish which you can find in [this repository](https://github.com/SpaceCats64/BinConv2).

 **Prepackaged releases on the releases page will include these prebuilt.**